 (12) Total consolidated amount due and payable, or, if applicable, the total consolidated budget bill amount.

-(14) Name and address of the electric utility to whom payments should be made.
+(14) Name and address of the electric utility to which payments should be made.

 (15) The following notice: